jaepass/commercejs-react-functional/TUTORIAL.md

 - Render the contents of the cart when it is not empty
 - Render the cart total

-This keeps our components clearn and in line with the conventions of function components in React.
+This keeps our components clean and in line with the conventions of function components in React.
 To render an empty cart message, we first check that the cart is empty and return early if it isn't.
 We use the `cart.total_unique_items` property to determine this and teturn a simple paragraph tag with a message in it.

 When rendering the cart items, we do the opposite check from `renderEmptyMessage()` by checking that the cart does indeed have items in it, and returning early if not.
 Next, we render out the individual line items that exists in the cart object when items are added to cart.
 We're rendering a `CartItem` component for each line item, providing the line item object as the item prop, and assigning it a unique key with the line item's id property.